WLAN

 WLAN (also called WiFi) is a Wireless Local Area Network.
 The WLAN protocol is applicable for connecting internet-enabled devices over short distances (e.g. in homes or at offices).

 The WLAN protocol uses high-frequency (2.4 GHz) radio signals to transmit data, which makes cables unnecessary.
-WiFi connects the different internet enabled devices through the radio signals.
-WLAN is useful for IoT solutions with a need for high data-rate and a short distance between devices.
+WiFi connects different internet-enabled devices through radio signals.
+WLAN is useful for IoT solutions with a need for a high data rate and a short distance between devices.

 The WLAN protocol is quite secure, because data are encrypted, and wireless clients need to have their identity verified when joining a network.